sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - What strategies can we take to break up tangled database schema (maybe with foreign key relationship among themselves) when migrating monolithic application to micro services?

+(Event-driven architecture)
+- What would be the use cases where even-driven architecture is prefered?
+- Would it make sense to use event-driven architecture in the current form of pal-tracker-distributed app?
+  (In other words, would it make sense to make the invocation of the registration server from other 3 servers event-driven?)

 (pal-tracker-distribtued app)
 - Why are there variations of a domain class, for example,